SvenGarson/linked-list-in-C/README.md

 - `linked_list_bool_te`

-  An integer type used by the implementation to represent:
+  A typedef, enum integer type used by the implementation to represent:

   - Boolean true as `LINKED_LIST_TRUE`
   - Boolean false as `LINKED_LIST_FALSE`